SherG/cool-iron/blog/chatgpt-google-code-red.md

 "Assistant," as ChatGPT prefers to be called, seems confident and produces well-formed sentences and paragraphs, even when its answers include errors.<sup><a id="footnote-1-ref" href="#footnote-1">[1]</a></sup> It can correct itself and refine its answers in dialogue.

 People have been sharing creative ways to use ChatGPT to brainstorm ideas and as a productivity tool.
+These areas seem particularly promising.

-For example, it can generate lists, video scripts, statistics, comparisons, sentiment analysis, and code for you.
+For example, it can generate ideas, lists, video scripts, statistics, comparisons, sentiment analysis, and code for you.
+To grasp the potential, explore the use of ChatGPT prompts.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672556183/SignalFox/chatgpt-json-file_j8nymj.png" />

-After querying ChatGPT, you don't need to click through search results to find a suitable answer.
+Unlike Google Search, you don't need to sift through results to find a suitable answer.
 The bot just delivers one answer, saving you time.
 It's easy to see the appeal especially for simple questions.
 (See <a href="https://www.surgehq.ai/blog/googles-existential-threat-chatgpt-matches-googles-performance-on-informational-search-queries-and-smashes-it-on-coding" target="blank">this</a>.)

 But ChatGPT doesn't _index_ content or crawl the web.
 It's not a search engine.
 It has a different mission than Google Search, and is at the opposite end of the maturity scale.
 So the idea of it demolishing Google's ad revenue seems fanciful.